devfile/registry-operator/CONTRIBUTING.md

 3. Open the folder in the IDE of your choice (VS Code with Go extension, or GoLand is recommended)

 #### Build and Run the Operator
+The Makefile currently supports both Docker and Podman.
+To run the proper command replace `<engine>` with either `podman` or `docker` depending on your container engine.
 1. Log in to an OpenShift or Kubernetes cluster

 2. Run `export IMG=<operator-image>` where `<operator-image>` is the image repository to where you would like to push the image (e.g. `quay.io/user/registry-operator:latest`).

-3. Run `make docker-build` to build the devfile registry operator.
+3. Run `make <engine>-build` to build the devfile registry operator.

-4. Run `make docker-push` to push the devfile registry operator image.
+4. Run `make <engine>-push` to push the devfile registry operator image.

-5. (Optional, **docker only**) Run `make docker-buildx` to build and push the devfile registry operator multi-architecture image
+5. (Optional, **docker only**) Run `make docker-buildx` to build and push the devfile registry operator multi-architecture image.

 6. Run `make install-cert` to install the cert-manager.
+(Allow time for these services to spin up before moving on to step 7 & 8).

 7. Run `make install` to install the CRDs.